ownedbyphysics/Chat-With-Your-PDFs/README.md

 The load option later asks you to provide the name of the dataset to load it (load the stored embeddings) and start asking questions.

 How to use:

+Make sure you have the following installed:
+-Python 3.7 or later
+-pip (Python package installer)

 1. clone the repo
-2. make sure to install the dependencies stated in the requirements.txt file
+2. make sure to install the dependencies stated in the requirements.txt file with pip install -r requirements.txt
-3. make sure to use your own open_ai key.
+4. make sure to use your own open_ai key.
 You can create one here -> https://platform.openai.com/api-keys
-4. open a command prompt, navigate to the directory you cloned the project and run the following command 'streamlit run main.py'
+5. open a command prompt, navigate to the directory you cloned the project and run the following command 'streamlit run main.py'
+6. access the application at http://localhost:8501

    Page screenshot: